ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/document-extensions/timeseries/querying/choosing-query-range.dotnet.markdown

 {CODE-TAB-BLOCK/}
 {CODE-TABS/}

-{NOTE/}

-{NOTE: }
+---

-#### Retrieve first or last entries
+#### Retrieve first or last entries:

 * Use `FromFirst()` to specify the time frame from the start of the time series.
   Use `FromLast()` to specify the time frame from the end of the time series.
-  Only one of them can be used in the same query function.
+  A query function can use either `FromFirst` or `FromLast`, but not both.

-* In this example, we select only the entries in the last 30 minutes of time series "HeartRates".
+* In this example, we select only entries in the last 30 minutes of the "HeartRates" time series.

 {CODE-TABS}
 {CODE-TAB:csharp:Query choose_range_4@DocumentExtensions\TimeSeries\TimeSeriesTests.cs /}